IELTS Speaking Sample 7

 You should say:

 and explain why it is so important to you.

 PART 3 - Detailed Discussion

 Q. What kind of possessions show status in your country?

 A• Well, in our country a large house, expensive and latest car, latest electronic gadgets are often considered to be the possessions of high status.
-Apart from that, a top position in a well-known company and exposure to media are two others things that people often consider as symbols of high status.
+Apart from that, a top position in a well-known company and exposure to media are two other things that people often consider as symbols of high status.

 Q. Do you think it was different for your grandparents?

 A• I think it was not much different.
 The electronic gadgets would be the latest additions, though.
 During my grandparent’s era, the symbols of status were land ownership, political influence, big houses, and expensive cars - which were quite similar as they are today.
-I guess the so-called status symbols are quite materialistic in our society and that’s why it was not much different for my grandparents as well.
+I guess the so-called status symbols are quite materialistic in our society and that’s why it was not much different from my grandparents as well.